khshathra-BH/CNAME.py/README.md

                         Optional, Output format (JSON, or text(default)) -c, --cname           Optional, Show only cnames
-  -d, --delete          Optional, Show all subdomains whitout CNAMEs -s, --silent          Do not show the repor
+  -d, --delete          Optional, Show all subdomains whitout CNAMEs -s, --silent          Do not show the report
 ```

 ## Installation